objectiv/objectiv.io/docs/docs/open-model-hub.md

 * user app
 * feature selection

-Each model has also specific parameters than can be used to customize, for example which event defines conversion.
+Each model also has specific parameters that can be customized, for example which event defines conversion.

 ## Stacking models
 Each model can run before or after any of the available other models.
 This allows you stack them for your analysis and further ML.